JaimeSolisS/airflow_tutorial/01-Introduction/airflow_docker/README.md

 ```

 ## Python Operator
-The python operator allows you to execute a python function
+The PythonOperator is the most popular operator in Apache Airflow.
+It allows you to execute a python function or a python script.

 ```python
 def process_user_func(ti): #ti stands for task instance